sydroth/tanzaniawellclassification/README.md

 - Commercially managed water points were found
 - Our model found that installation by a District Water Engineer is a strong indicator for functionality.

-#### Business-facing Recommendations
+#### Recommendations
-- Acqure more data on water points to analyze current usage and longevity of water point pump.
+- Acquire more data on water points to analyze current usage and longevity of water point pump.
 - Increase funding for regions with more non-functional waterpoints by subsidizing private or community built wells.
 - Include the community in the planning and building process of new water points to improve overall care.